ddalthorp/GenEst/README.md

 runGenEst()
 ```

-Download the User Guide from the "user" folder at to learn about opening GenEst, data requirements, examples, etc.
+Download the User Guide from a link near the bottom of the "Help" page in the app or from...

 ### R command line: more functionality and flexibility
 ```
 library(GenEst)
 browseVignettes("GenEst")
+?GenEst
 ```
 Also, help files for GenEst functions are accessible in the standard R way, for example:
 ```
 ?pkm
-help(pkm)
 ```
 ## Further Reading
 For further reading about the models that GenEst is based on and about how to use the software, download the guides available in the release "assets".